 There is nothing better than a piece of honeydew melon during the summer days!
-It’s not just tasty, but it’s healthy too and we humans have many benefits from eating these melons.
+It’s not just tasty, but it’s also healthy.
+As humans, we have many benefits from eating these melons.

 We confirmed that guinea pigs can safely eat the honeydew melon.
-Now, even fruits and veggies have nutrients that are bad for the guinea pigs, even fresh produce needs precaution.
+However, even fruits and veggies have nutrients that are bad for the guinea pigs, even fresh produce needs precaution.

 Also, the manganese will protect from most diseases, selenium will prevent cancers, and the iron will strengthen the blood.